-Here are some of Taylor’s tips and tricks for training!
+Here are some of Taylor’s training tips and tricks:

 My number one rule while training a dog is to have fun!
 Our dogs are a direct reflection of us, and our actions.
 If we are scared, they get scared, if we are happy, they’re happy, and if we’re frustrated, so are they.
 It’s very important to have a good time when you and your dog are working together.
 Keep training session short and fun, and always end on a good note so that’s the last thing the dog remembers.

-Taylor and Lottie showing off some Disc skills, see all the cool GoPro footage thanks to StellaCam coming soon!
+Taylor and Lottie showing off some Disc skills.

 Don’t ask too much of your dog.
 Be safe.
 Dogs aren’t fully developed until over a year and a half.
 Which means some tricks, behaviours and skills can be harmful to their joints, hips, back etc. Always do research and check with a vet or expert before teaching a new behaviour e.g. no big jumps until 2 years old!